AdrienChampion/benchi/README.md

 # Gallery

 Here are the two kinds of graphs benchi can generate.
-The `gnuplot` file can be tweaked directly, there is currently not many ways to do it from benchi.
+The `gnuplot` file can be tweaked directly, there is currently no easy way to do it from benchi.

 ```bash
 # To read more about plots: